ItsTesy/intentionally-boring-rice/README.md

-# ibr
+# intentionally boring rice

-intentionally boring rice. a desktop built so that nothing on it ever asks for your attention.
+a desktop built so that nothing on it ever asks for your attention.

 ```